TNolan01/tommy1/README.md

 On the side menu find **User Groups** and click **Create Group**.
 Enter a name relevant to the groups purpose ie, "manage--app-name".
 Create the group.

 15. From side menu select Policies and click **Create Policy**.
-Select the Import Managed Polic.
+Select the Import Managed Policy.
 Search for **AmazonS3FullAccess** and import that policy.
 <br>
 <p align ="center">
 <img title="heroku" alt="screen shot of Heroku app menu" src="readme_docs/images/bucket_policy.png"></p>
 <br>

-16. To restrict access to just the new bucket you must retrieve the ARN fromt the **Bucket Policy Page** in S3.
+16. To restrict access to just the new bucket you must retrieve the ARN from the **Bucket Policy Page** in S3.
 Copy ARN again and paste into "Resource" section.
 Add the ARN twice with a <strong>/*</strong> on the second ARNist containint The first line is for access to the Bucket and second line is for all files and folders in that Bucket.
 <br>